 There are typically 50-70 children living under the care of Harvest Children’s Home, ranging in age from 3 to 18.
 Thanks to the generosity of many, all the school age children are enrolled in school.
 A handful of our graduates are even attending University!
 Talk about changed lives!

 The potential of these children is immeasurable.
 Who will they be?
 How many lives will they touch?
 What will they offer to their world as they grow and mature?
 We want to be there to make sure there is a future for them and all who will follow.
 So, take a few minutes and get to know our kids, and while you do, dream with them and consider just what these lives may become with the continued help of caring people like you.

 A Day in the Life

-During the school day, all the orphans come back for lunch, then return to finish school.
-Afterwards it’s homework and free time.
-Now they don’t sit in front of a TV or computer.
-Instead they read or interact with each other, playing and sharing life together.
-Dinner is corn mush and greens, then each day is capped with evening devotions.
+After school it’s homework then free time playing soccer or volleyball and perhaps some time in the computer lab.
+Dinner is some meat or beans, corn mush and greens, then each day is capped with evening devotions.
 At bedtime you can go into the dorms and see dozens of these orphaned kids on their knees giving thanks to the Lord for all He has given them.
 It’s beyond words.
-That’s a typical day of life at Harvest Children’s Home in Fundong, Cameroon.
-On Saturdays, it’s laundry day and everyone pitches in, then on Sundays they all go together to Salem Baptist Church right there next to the compound.
-It’s a routine that teaches them many important community and family skills and values.
+Saturdays are laundry day, then on Sundays they all go together to Salem Baptist Church across from the compound.
+It’s a routine that teaches them many important priorities, community and family skills and values.